pixeleye-io/pixeleye/README.md

 > [!Important]
-> This project is currently under development working towards a public release
+> This project is currently under development and working towards a public release

 <div align="center">
 <br />